Table of Contents[Hide][Show]

 - 11. Splash Into the Palm Desert Aquatic Center

 Palm Springs is a scenic desert town on the western edge of the Coachella Valley in Riverside County.
 Stylish hotels, swimming pools and a range of activities make Palm Springs a popular getaway for Southern California residents and visitors alike.

 Like many SoCal residents, I’ve been visiting Palm Springs since I was a child.
 Situated in California’s Colorado Desert, Palm Springs has grown a lot since then, and today encompasses nine diverse cities that make up the Greater Palm Springs Area.
 These include Palm Springs, Cathedral City, Rancho Mirage, Palm Desert, Indio, Desert Hot Springs, La Quinta, Indian Wells and Coachella.

-About a two-hour drive from Los Angeles and San Diego, Palm Springs is an ideal weekend getaway.
-Especially during the winter months when temperatures are mild.
+About a two-hour drive from Los Angeles and San Diego, Palm Springs is an ideal weekend getaway; consider it for an April vacation when temps are mild.
 Although, the best deals are offered in summer when temperatures are sizzling.